levoxtrip/PKB/docs/topics/be.md

 You need that confidence, that absolute belief that you are the best and that you will win.

-Develop a healthy self-esteem - it is a essential part of our overall mental health
+Develop a healthy self-esteem - it is a essential part of our overall mental health.

 ### Mindset
 The future is bright

 The dots will connect themself on the way

 ## Expectations
 Our brains expectaations are woven into everthing we experience.